IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 •	Implement dynamic and smooth transitionon admin and user side.

 •	Handle login responces and errors.
-[IN-PROGRESS] - Ivan
+[DONE] - Ivan

 •	Navbar button in mobile view should not stay highlighted after click.
-Get rid of any outline in responsive.
+Get rid of any outline in responsive.[DONE] - Ivan

 •	Debug, debug, and debug.